 But the growth of the Historic Westside also contributed to what was often described as its ramshackle appearance (Figure 25).
-Because of the lack of public funding and the denial of loans to African Americans by banks and mortgage companies, homes were frequently made out of cardboard, rags, and wood; tents and cabins commonly constituted dwellings there (Geran 2006:25, 27-28; McKee 2012:12-13).10
+Because of the lack of public funding and the denial of loans to African Americans by banks and mortgage companies, homes were frequently made out of cardboard, rags, and wood; tents and cabins commonly constituted dwellings there (Geran 2006:25, 27-28; McKee 2012:12-13).

 A man named Patrick Lisby constructed these dwellings.
-During his off hours from the magnesium plant and several other subsequent jobs, he would build small 12×12 -foot cabins.
+During his off hours from the magnesium plant and several other subsequent jobs, he would build small $12 \times 12$ -foot cabins.
 The purchase price was \$50 and that included materials.
 After Lisby sold all his units, his coworkers recognized his efforts.
 They began to modify the same idea.
-Larger cabins, measuring 50 \times 100, were built and sold for \$75....The cabins were not on solid or permanent foundations and could easily be moved from one location to another.
+Larger cabins, measuring 50 $\times$ 100, were built and sold for \$75. . . .
+The cabins were not on solid or permanent foundations and could easily be moved from one location to another.
 (Geran 2006:28)

 City officials also neglected the physical infrastructure of the Historic Westside.
-The roads were unpaved resulting in "dust [that] was six inches or more deep and there was constantly a haze floating in the air"
+The roads were unpaved resulting in "dust [that] was six inches or more deep and there was constantly a haze floating in the air" (Geran 2006:27).
+The Historic Westside may have been a vibrant neighborhood during World War II, but that was due to the tenacity and work of its residents rather than because of any assistance or support from city officials or the white establishment.

-10 Redlining encompassed a wide range of racially discriminatory practices by landlords (who would deny rental applications from people of color), lending institutions (who denied loans to African Americans), and even federal agencies such as the Home Owners' Loan Corporation, which created maps designating certain neighborhoods, usually ones with large minority populations, as "declining" or "hazardous."
+&lt;sup>10 Redlining encompassed a wide range of racially discriminatory practices by landlords (who would deny rental applications from people of color), lending institutions (who denied loans to African Americans), and even federal agencies such as the Home Owners' Loan Corporation, which created maps designating certain neighborhoods, usually ones with large minority populations, as "declining" or "hazardous."
 While these activities are now banned by the Fair Housing Act, many issues, such as the ongoing denial of loans to African Americans, persist to the present (Capps and Rabinowitz 2018).